SinaDBMS/Azure-Data-Scientist-Associate/README.md

     * **MICE**: Refer to [Imputation techniques](###Imputation techniques).
     * **PCA**:
 * __Convert to Indicator Values__: Performs One Hot Encoding
 * __SMOTE__: Used for oversampling.
 It is better than simply duplicating the underrepresented rows.
+This method picks the new synthetic datapoints by randomly selecting a sample from the _k-nearest neighbors_ of a sample belonging to the minority class.
+    * disadvantages:
+        * Adds unwanted noise to the data
+        * Not effective for high dimensional data
 * __Partition and Sample__: Partitions data into more datasets or creates a new sampled dataset.
 An example of partitioning data in two Folds is as below:
 * __Apply SQL Transformation__: Execute SQL query on up to three datasets as inputs: `t1`, `t2` and `t3` and returns the